HOW TO SOLVE PROBLEMS USING

 Imagine that you’re an employed average family man.
 Your eldest daughter has been hospitalized due to influenza and is scheduled to take the nursing board exams in a few days.
 This situation has gotten you and the other members of your family terribly worried.

 Maybe you have other problems, too.
 The first step to solving them is to set priorities.
 Setting priorities is one way to get a grip on your situation and be on your way to solving them.
-Once you have made priorities according to the gravity of your troubles, then we can go to the second step which is to reduce and simplify each of these problems in a manner which can be easily managed and understood.
+Once you have made priorities according to the gravity of your troubles, then we can go to the second step which is to reduce and simplify each of these problems in a manner that can be easily managed and understood.
 Each one should be analyzed and any unnecessary clutter be removed.
 For example, while the child is sick, worries about her coming board examinations should temporarily be sidestepped because her health is paramount.
 These little worries should not detract you from the main problem.

 This simplification process is very important for the success of our endeavors because as has been stated earlier, the subconscious is passive and is not an active player in our thinking process.
 It is a repository of knowledge.
 And the “clearer” and the more “simplified” the problem is when it is presented to the subconscious, the less time there is spent in relating this to the best and probable solution there is.